 Harness the power of these fourteen potent eCommerce Marketing Strategies and let your sales skyrocket like Captain Marvel in the eCommerce universe.

 Advancements in technology make such things possible that were considered impossible a decade ago.
 Today, by tapping or clicking on certain points on your screen in sequential order can deliver products from anywhere globally to your doorstep.
 Moreover, with easy-to-use platforms such as Shopify, BigCommerce, and Volusion, online shopping and in turn the eCommerce industry has been greatly benefitted.
 In fact, eCommerce represented 14.3% of total retail sales in 2018.

 Running an eCommerce store is having an online storefront and a connected warehouse.
 Running it successfully involves multiple tactics, preparations and creating a solid eCommerce Marketing strategy.
 This is especially important for small business owners who dream of gaining the best ROI for their efforts.
-So, by taking a leaf from the different marketing strategies used by online retailers, we shall highlight different eCommerce marketing practices based on the expertise you have.
+So, by taking a leaf from the different marketing practices used by online retailers, we shall highlight different eCommerce marketing strategies based on the expertise you have.

 Those who are starting out

 You have created an online store, connected it with your inventory management system and started pulling in relevant traffic to your store.
 At this stage, most of your visitors are not ready to make the purchase.
 Here, the proven eCommerce marketing strategies would be to identify the needs of the visitor and provide them with good user experience.

 1. List out your customer journey